declanwatts97/code-institute-project-1/README.md

 ## User Stories
 ## Website Visitors

-All user stories are linked back to the github project planning stage
+All user stories are linked back to the github project planning stage.

 - As a user, I require the web page to be user friendly and responsive so I can navigate the site easily and find exactly what I'm looking for.
 I require it to be responsive so I can view all relevant information to the potential houses I am looking at.
 - As a user, I must be able to clearly view images of potential houses, giving me an accurate representation of what they look like in person.